danbev/learning-crypto/notes/ec.md

   ax² + by² = r²
 ```
 The two examples above deal with real numbers.
-For crypto we need to consider polynomials in Z_p.
+For crypto we need to consider polynomials in `Z_p`.

 ### Definition
 ```